An Algorithmic Framework for Strategic Fair Division: The Model

-To gain some intuition we illustrate why the discrete version of Dubins-Spanier belongs to the class of GCC protocols.
-The first round of the algorithm asks each agent $i$ to make a cut at any point in $[0,1]$ --- denoted by $x_{i}^{1}$ --- and allocates the first piece, $[0, x_{i}^{1}]$ to the agent $i$ that made the leftmost cut.
-This admits a GCC implementation as follows.
-First, each agent $i$ is required to make a cut in $\{[0,1]\}$, at some point denoted by $x_{i}^{1}$.
-The agent $i^*$ with the leftmost cut $x_{i^*}^{1}$ can be determined using \emph{if-else} statements whose conditions only depend on the ordering of the cut points $x_{1}^{1}, \ldots, x_{n}^{1}$.
+The protocol admits a GCC implementation as follows.
+For the first round, each agent $i$ is required to make a cut in $\{[0,1]\}$, at some point denoted by $x_{i}^{1}$.
+The agent $i^*$ with the leftmost cut $x_{i^*}^{1}$ can be determined using \emph{If-Else} statements whose conditions only depend on the ordering of the cut points $x_{1}^{1}, \ldots, x_{n}^{1}$.
 Then, agent $i^*$ is asked to choose ``any'' piece in the singleton set $\{[0,x_{i^*}^{1}]\}$.
-The subsequent rounds are similar: at the end of every round the agent that was allocated a piece is removed, and the protocol iterates on the remaining players and remaining cake.
-Note that, while the Dubins-Spanier protocol allocates one contiguous piece to each agent, other protocols such as Selfridge-Conway can assign non-contiguous pieces.
-In general, the GCC implementations of these protocols construct their decision trees by looking at both the ordering of the cut points and the allocation history.
+The subsequent rounds are similar: at the end of every round the agent that was allocated a piece is removed, and the protocol iterates on the remaining agents and remaining cake.
+Note that agents are not constrained to follow the protocol, i.e., they can make their marks (in response to cut instructions) wherever they want; nevertheless, an agent can guarantee a piece of value at least $1/n$ by following the Dubins-Spanier protocol, regardless of what other agents do.

+While GCC protocols are quite general, a few well-known cake cutting protocols are beyond their reach.
+For example, the Brams-Taylor~\cite{BT95} protocol is an envy-free protocol for $n$ agents, and although its individual operations are captured by the GCC formalism, the number of operations is not bounded as a function of $n$ (i.e., it may depend on the valuation functions themselves).
+Its representation as a GCC protocol would therefore be infinitely long.
+In addition, some cake cutting protocols use \emph{moving knives} (see, e.g., \cite{BTZ97}); for example, they can keep track of how an agent's value for a piece changes as the piece smoothly grows larger.
+These protocols are not discrete, and, in fact, cannot be implemented even in the Robertson-Webb model.

+We also note that the GCC model is \emph{incomparable} to the RW model.
+Indeed, given a protocol in the RW model, it may not be possible to implement it as a GCC protocol because the RW model does not indicate a specific allocation, as discussed above.
+Conversely, cut queries in the GCC model cannot in general be translated into cut queries in the RW model, as in the latter model cuts are associated with a specific value.